marcopovitch/lsqrsolve/README.md

 make install
 </pre>

-If you don't want the documenatation to be generated you can remove `--enable-doc`.
+If you don't want the documentation to be generated you can remove `--enable-doc`.

 # Files format